ABS-CBN TV Plus: History

 ABS-CBN Corporation initially applied for a license from the National Telecommunications Commission (NTC) to operate a digital terrestrial television service in the country back in 2007.
-ABS-CBN planned to utilize multiplex to offer ABS-CBN, the Studio 23 (later ABS-CBN Sports and Action), and 5 additional specialty TV channels.
+ABS-CBN planned to utilize multiplex to offer ABS-CBN, Studio 23 (later S+A from 2014 to 2020), and 5 additional specialty TV channels.
 The conglomerate is expecting to spend around ₱1 billion annually for the next five years for their DTT transition.
 ABS-CBN utilized UHF channel 51 Manila (695.143 MHz), later UHF Channel 43 (647.143 MHz), for test broadcasts in the DVB-T format.
 ABS-CBN was expected to begin digital test broadcasts in January 2009.

 In 2010, the NTC announced that it would formally adopt the Japanese standard ISDB-T for digital broadcasting and issued a circular ordering the entire country's television networks to switch off their analog services on December 31, 2015, at 11:59 p.m., Philippine Standard Time (UTC+8).
 Due to the continuous delay in the release of the implementing rules and regulations for digital television broadcasts, the target date was moved to 2023.

-In April 2011, ABS-CBN announced further details about its DTT plans, which will offer ABS-CBN and Studio 23 (later S+A).
+In April 2011, ABS-CBN announced further details about its DTT plans, which will offer ABS-CBN and Studio 23 (now S+A).
 Five new channels will be exclusively available to its digital users and will be offered once the digital broadcast starts.
 The specialty TV channel line-up includes one news channel, two youth-oriented channels, an educational channel, and a movie channel.
 ABS-CBN is also planning to utilize the 1seg (one segment) broadcast standard for handheld devices.

 The set-top box, then known as TV+, was previewed on ABS-CBN's morning show Umagang Kay Ganda on March 22, 2012, where they offered free samples to their studio audiences.
 Since then, until its official launch, TV+ has been distributed as a prize for the quiz segments of DZMM's "Failon Ngayon sa DZMM" and "Ang Mahiwagang Blackbox" (The Magical Blackbox).

 On December 18, 2014, the NTC issued the implementing rules and regulations for digital terrestrial television broadcast in the country.
 ABS-CBN Corporation officially launched ABS-CBN TVplus on February 11, 2015, through a ceremonial switch-on at the ABS-CBN Broadcasting Center.

-In July 2015, the Metropolitan Manila Development Authority (MMDA) signed a memorandum of agreement with ABS-CBN for the inclusion of the Emergency Warning Broadcast system (EWBS) in ABS-CBN TVplus.
+In July 2015, the Metropolitan Manila Development Authority (MMDA) signed a memorandum of agreement with ABS-CBN for the inclusion of the Emergency Warning Broadcast System (EWBS) in ABS-CBN TVplus.
 The feature was activated during the Metro Manila Wide Shake Drill held on July 30 through an over-the-air update.

 In March 2016, in celebration of its first anniversary, a redesigned version of the set-top box was released, with a new processor and support for HDMI and HDTV resolutions; the latter feature was later removed when the price of TVplus was reduced in the fourth quarter of 2016.